ekamperi/ekamperi.github.io/_posts/2019-11-09-birthday-paradox-factorial-approximations-laplace-method.md

 ### Factorial $$n!$$ approximation and the Stirling's formula

-Since the calculation of birthday collision probability requires the calculation of factorial of big numbers, naturally we would like to come up with such a method.
-In the context of mathematics, Stirling's formula is an approximation for computing the factorial $$n$$.
+Since the calculation of birthday collision probability requires factorials of big numbers, naturally we would like to come up with a method to calculate them effortlessly.
+In the context of mathematics, [Stirling's formula](https://en.wikipedia.org/wiki/Stirling%27s_approximation) is an approximation for computing the factorial $$n$$.
 It is a decent approximation, giving accurate results even for small values of $$n$$.
 It is named after James Stirling, a Scottish mathematician.

 The formula that is usually referenced is the following: